InfoSecInnovations/project-fantastic/server/src/help/actions.md

 There must always be a `run` function, this is the entrypoint for the action.
 The other functions can be called as followups to this one.

+- `name` : the display name for this function, only applies to followup functions.
+This will be used on buttons to run this function that don't specify another labelling method.
 - `command` : the PowerShell command used to perform the action.
 If this is a followup function PowerShell variables will be created from the data that was passed into it.

   data: